Ryan-Rhys/EB1A/README.md

 ## Contents

 Here I have included a full template for the [I-140](https://www.uscis.gov/i-140) component of the EB1A application.
-Once the I-140 is approved you will need to submit the applicaton to register permanent residence, the [I-485](https://www.uscis.gov/i-485), separately.
+Once my I-140 was approved I needed to submit the applicaton to register permanent residence, the [I-485](https://www.uscis.gov/i-485), separately.
 I chose to submit the forms separately as opposed to concurrently to save time in case the I-140 application was rejected.
 This template includes:

 - Completed, anonymized administrative forms (I-140, G-1125, I-907)
 - I-140 is the immigrant petition for alien workers